Academic Catalogs

 • Workshops and assistance with university applications, financial aid, and transfer services

-• College campus tours
+• University campus tours

 • Individual appointments with transfer counselors and/or an Admissions representative from local UC, CSU and private universities